alphagov/govuk-inverse-similarity/README.md

 ./sample_spreadsheet_generator.py --theme-name environment_theme
 ```

+To reiterate this point: it's really not unexpected for the entire process to take over 5 hours to complete.
+Neither the process of building a content dictionary, nor training the model are parallelised so it will peg a single CPU core to 100% but you'll still be able to use your computer.
+It will cane your battery though :)

 ## Advanced configuration

 There are two variables that the least similar selection (LSS) algorithm uses, that have been exposed to the user.